qeled/discordie/readme.md

 **Requires at least Node.js 4.0.0.**

 This module is in development.
-Things MAY and WILL break.
+Some things may break.

 Join [#node_discordie](https://discord.gg/0SBTUU1wZTWO5NWd) in [Discord API](https://discord.gg/0SBTUU1wZTWO5NWd).